jcalz23/logo_detection_w281/README.md

 Brand logos can be found nowadays almost everywehere from images produced by IoT devices (cars and survellaince cameras) to social media postings (Facebook, Tiktok, Instagram).
 As such, logo recognition is a fundamental problem for computer vision and can be used in the following applications:
-- Copyright infringment : to detect similar logo patterns and colors as a well recognized brand
+- Copyright and Trademark compliance :  to detect patent infrigment by identifying logo patterns and colors as a well recognized brand
-- Brand related statistics :  to understand consumer for targetted advertising
+- Brand related statistics :  to understand consumer for targetted advertising.
+Brand protection, recomendation and identification
 - Intelligent traffic-control systems :  to recognize a stop sign  using camera feed from vehicles
+- Document categorization : to detect logo appearing in documents and use it as a statement of ownership

 Logo recognition can be considered a subset of object recognition.
 In general, the majority of the logos are two dimensional objects containing stylized shapes, no texture and primary colors.
 In some cases, logos can contain text (i.e. Fedex logo) or can be placed in different surfaces (i.e. Coca-Cola bottle or Adidas shoes).
 The logo detection process can be split in two tasks:  determining the location of the logo (bounding box) and logo classification.
 Finding the logo in a real world image is a challenging task.
 It is desirable to have a incremental logo model learning without exhaustive manual labelling of increasing data expansion [[5]](#5).
 Also, logos can appear in highly diverse contexts, scales, changes in illumination, size, resolution, and perspectives [[6]](#6)